Tannia Aguirre – Travel Specialist

 The history of this continent has defined a enviable state of consciousness and culture, and with so many unique ecosystems it will always have new places for me to go back discover.

 Nadina Bross – Business Development Manager – NSW

 “I started my journey in tourism 16 years ago and have worked in several wholesale organisations since.
 I lived in the UK for 2 years where I traveled and worked in the industry during my time there.
 On return to Australia, I started working for a large wholesale organisation for approximately 9 years in various roles including Reservations, Product and Business Development Management.
 I have travelled extensively to many wonderful continents and am passionate at selling the destinations I have discovered.
 As a BDM for SATO I look forward to talking all things amazing in South America”

 I was born in Chile and came to Australia when I was 5 years old.
 My love of travel began at a young age as I was lucky enough to travel to Chile various times throughout my childhood and during my teenage years.

 I began my career in travel at South America Tourism Office and did my best on the job training when I escorted a group tour to the Highlights of South America, where I fell in love with locals and enjoyed the culture throughout of South America.
-My favourite countries were Peru, Argentina and the south of Chile (Patagonia and Lakes region).
+My favorite countries were Peru, Argentina and the south of Chile (Patagonia and Lakes region).

-I’ve travelled extensively throughout Chile (Atacama Desert, Lakes Region of Chile, Patagonia, Cruising on Navimag), Peru (Lima, Cuzco, Puno), Lake Titicaca, Bolivia (La Paz), Brazil (Rio de Janeiro, Sao Paulo), Iguazu Falls, Argentina (Buenos Aires, Bariloche), Lakes crossing from Bariloche to Puerto Montt .
+I’ve traveled extensively throughout Chile (Atacama Desert, Lakes Region of Chile, Patagonia, Cruising on Navimag), Peru (Lima, Cuzco, Puno), Lake Titicaca, Bolivia (La Paz), Brazil (Rio de Janeiro, Sao Paulo), Iguazu Falls, Argentina (Buenos Aires, Bariloche), Lakes crossing from Bariloche to Puerto Montt .